ember-a11y/ember-a11y-testing/README.md

 _Caution: experimental, so this test is disabled by default_

 Grabs all text nodes on the page and checks their contrast against their background element.
-If the background is an image, it throws a warning for caution when using images as background elements.
+If the background is an image (including gradients), it throws a warning for caution when using images as background elements.

 Other config values:
   - `'AAA'` - Runs the contrast checks at the 'AAA' level of conformance
   - `'AA'` - Runs the contrast checks at the 'AA' level of conformance

-Note: this won't pick up pseudo-elements that are used as backgrounds.
+Note: _this won't pick up pseudo-elements that are used as backgrounds_.
 There is potential to solve this issue using `getComputedStyle`, though a solid solution has yet to be found.

 ## Todo List